Lurkars/esp-ena/README.md

 # esp-ena

 Implementation of contact tracing with the Covid-19 Exposure Notification API by Apple and Google on an ESP32 (with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html)).
 More information about the Covid-19 Exposure Notification at [Apple](https://www.apple.com/covid19/contacttracing/) and [Google](https://www.google.com/covid19/exposurenotifications/).
-This is fully compatible with the official API and is meant for people without smartphone or without access to Apples/Googles implementation.
+This is fully compatible with the official API and is meant for people without smartphone or without access to Apple/Google's implementation.

 This is the main source (the Exposure Notification API).
 Full device is in the [**main branch**](https://github.com/Lurkars/esp-ena/).

 This implementation fully covers the BLE part including the cryptography specifications needed and the exposure check.

 The following acronyms will be used in code and comments:
-* *ENA* Exposure Notification Api
+* *ENA* Exposure Notification API
 * *ENIN* ENIntervalNumber - timestamp with 10 minutes resolution
 * *TEK* Temporary Exposure Key - personal secret key changed every 24h, published when infected
-* *RPI* Rolling Proximity Identifier - send and received identifer changed every 10 minutes
+* *RPI* Rolling Proximity Identifier - send and received identifier changed every 10 minutes
 * *AEM* Associated Encrypted Metadata - send and received metadata

 ### Features implemented